On the sizes of ionized bubbles around the highest redshift galaxies. Spectral shapes of the Lyman-alpha emission from galaxies: Modeling Galaxies at Redshift 6--11

-In \citet{Hayes.2023lya} we produced stacked average \lya\ spectra, where we binned the sample by various independent galaxy properties.
-Here we make use of the same software to simulate the emergent \lya\ profiles from the EoR galaxies.
-We show some examples in Figure~\ref{fig:intrinsic_profiles}.
+In \citet{Hayes.2023lya} we produced stacked average \lya\ spectra, where we binned the sample by various galaxy properties.
+Here we use the same software to estimate the emergent \lya\ profiles from the EoR galaxies, and show some examples in the left panels of Figure~\ref{fig:lyaprofiles}.
 We stack spectra based up measured quantities that match galaxies recently observed with JWST/NIRspec \cite[e.g.][]{Brinchmann.2022,Cameron.2023,Tang.2023}, such as high [\oIII]$\lambda 5007$/[\oII]$\lambda 3727$ line ratios ($\equiv \mathrm{O}_{32}$).
-Because we are interested most in the profile of the \lya\ at velocities redwards of line-centre, we first renormalize our spectra by the redshifted luminosity prior to stacking.
-In the left panels we show how the profile varies when samples with successively higher O$_{32}$ ratios are taken (pink--purple--black).
-At higher O$_{32}$ the blue peak increases and the red peak narrows.
-The lower panel shows the same but for increasingly luminous galaxies: in this case there is very little evolution in the emergent line profile.

-In the right panel of the Figure~\ref{fig:intrinsic_profiles} we show stacks of the same bins of galaxies as the left, but spectra are also normalized by the FWHM of the redshifted emission.
-Here we have re-scaled the spectra to FWHM=1000~\kms\ which results in matched red wings.
-Our software can generate an emergent line profile for any FWHM, and treats FWHM as a free parameter.
+We adopt the stack of galaxies with $\mathrm{O}_{32}$ ratios above 10, to approximately match the measured values at $z>6$ where these measurements have been made \citep{Tang.2023,Saxena.2023}.
+While the optical spectroscopic properties of the low- and high-$z$ galaxies match well, the study relies upon invariance of the \lya\ profiles with redshift, which we cannot test directly for EoR galaxies.
+However we showed in \citet{Hayes.2021} that these profiles accurately reproduce those of \lya-emitters at $3 \lesssim z \lesssim 6$ when the effects of an absorbing IGM are applied.
+We regard this as cause for optimism, and assert that the same general profile shape can be applied at higher redshifts still.